AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ## Overview

-In this example, we look at the process of running a Tensorflow model on an Axis camera equipped with an Edge TPU.
+In this example, we look at the process of running a Tensorflow model on an AXIS camera equipped with an Edge TPU.
 We go through the steps needed from the training of the model to actually running inference on a camera by interfacing with the [larod API](https://axiscommunications.github.io/acap-documentation/docs/api/4.1/api/larod/html/index.html).
 This example is somewhat more comprehensive and covers e.g.,